Research Scientist and Genetics Lab Manager

 Department of Forest and Wildlife Ecology

 Madison, WI 53706-1598

 Evolution is amazing!
 I love to study how species evolved and the factors that influence their current evolutionary path.
 To do this I use genetics combined with information such as geography, geology, ecology, and behavior.

-Fountain, E. D., Wiseman, B. H., Cruickshank, R. H., and Paterson, A. M. 2013.
-The ecology and conservation of Hadramphus tuberculatus (Pascoe 1877) (Coleoptera: Curculionidae: Molytinae).
-Journal of Insect Conservation. doi.10.1007/s10841-013-9557-9.
+Fountain, E. D., Pugh, A. R., Wiseman, B. H., Smith, V. R., Cruickshank, R. H. and Paterson, A. M. 2015.
+On the captive rearing of Hadramphus tuberculatus (Pascoe 1877) (Coleoptera: Curculionidae: Molytinae): Is ex-situ conservation the lesser of two weevils?
+New Zealand Entomologist 1-10.

 Pauli, J. N., Moss, W. E., Manlick, P. J., Fountain, E. D., Kirby, R., Sultaire, S. M., Perrig, P. L., Mendoza, J. E., Pokallus, J. W. and Heaton, T. H. 2015.
 Promoting exotics or protecting endemics?
 Uncertain histories, differing benchmarks and the case of martens in the Tongass National Forest.
 Conservation Biology 29:1257-1267.